- Knowledge base

 In the closing panel, panelists Jeroen Verheul (Netherlands ambassador to Tanzania) and Lemma Senbet (AERC/INCLUDE) pointed out that many policies are heading in the right direction.
 In fact, innovation and new media have created new spaces for actors to influence policymaking.
 On the other hand, it was pointed out that the political space for civil society organizations in Africa is shrinking.
 Maggie Kigozi (INCLUDE) warned that the negatively changing political atmosphere in East Africa in terms of peace, security and predictability may hinder further progress.

 Basil Jones, representing the African Development Bank and INCLUDE in the closing panel, highlighted the importance of evidence-based policymaking, also when it comes to good governance for youth employment.
 Although many initiatives exist to improve youth employment, there is inadequate funding inside Africa for research to improve these initiatives.

 The discussion during the roundtable demonstrated that recognizing the right actors with strategic power is difficult, as is overcoming the constraints they face to improve their role within the policy arena.
 This underlines the complexity of the issue of strategic actors.
 Strategic actors may be strategic because of the formal power they possess within institutions, but, on the other hand, actors that are currently unable, but have high potential, to improve the conditions of marginalized groups may also be strategic actors for inclusive development.

-A full report of the roundtable discussion will be available soon.
+A full report of the roundtable discussion can be found here.

 ADD YOUR COMMENT